 Most of the spiders we commonly find in our New York homes are not much of a threat to us.
 In fact, they pay little or no attention to us at all.
 We are far too large to be considered prey.
-When bites occur, it is usually an isolated event and the wound that results from a spider bite isn't usually much more than a red, itchy welt.
-When you add to this that spiders can be a benefit to you and your family, you might consider keeping them around.
-Today, we're going discuss this benefit and why you may want to consider another pest control solution.
+When bites occur, it is usually an isolated event, and the wound that results from a spider bite isn't usually much more than a red, itchy welt.
+When you add to this that spiders can benefit you and your family, you might consider keeping them around.
+Today, we will discuss this benefit and why you may want to consider another pest control solution.

 The Big Benefit Spiders Bring

-When a spider comes into your home, it has one thing on its mind: It is looking for something to eat.
+When a spider comes into your home, it has one thing on its mind: It's looking for something to eat.
 This constant search for food can be a benefit to you and everyone living in your home.
 Why?
 Because spiders eat pests that can be dangerous to you.

 - Which would you prefer, a slightly painful bite from a spider or exposure to the 33 kinds of bacteria, over 7 known human pathogens, and 6 species of parasitic worm spread by cockroaches?
 Yup.
 Those spider bites are starting to look appealing.